TrellixVulnTeam/hither_U4DF/doc/faq.md

 the second call will use the stored result value.

-The `cache_failing` and `rerun_failing` parameters determine how to handle failed
+The `cache_failing` and `rerun_failing` parameters determine how to handle failed Jobs.
+If `cache_failing` is set, then the cache will record (and continue to return) whatever error was produced when the function was run.
+If `rerun_failing` is set, then checking the job cache will instruct the job handler to rerun any Job whose hash matches the errored Job's.

-Jobs: if `cache_failing` is set, then the cache will record (and continue to return) whatever error was produced when the function was run; if `rerun_failing` is set, then checking the job cache will instruct the job handler to rerun any Job whose hash matches the errored Job's.
+__TODO: Clarify the role and effect of cache_failing and rerun_failing__

-__ACTUALLY, why are cache_failing and rerun_failing separate parameters?__
+## Is the job cache always used?

-Additionally, there is also a `force_run` parameter to the job cache; if this is set, then the cache will return a cache miss result for any input.
+If the `force_run` parameter is set to True, the cache will return a cache miss result for any input.
+This will cause the Job to be re-executed every time it is scheduled for execution.
+However, the results of the Job will still be cached, and can be returned on subsequent accesses to the same job cache database if the `_force_run` parameter is later turned off.
-__QUERY: How is that different from not even having a job cache?
-Or is the point to be able to turn it off and on?__
+(As a reminder, records of hither Job runs may have a long lifetime of potentially days, weeks, or longer.)

 ### What information does hither use to form the job hash for purposes of job caching?
 Jobs in the job cache are identified by a hash value.
-This is the result of applying the sha1 hashing algorithm to an input string composed of the hither function name and version, and its arguments.
+This is the result of applying the `sha1` hashing algorithm to an input string composed of the hither function name and version, and its arguments.

 Since one of hither's design goals is to promote scientific reproducibility,